-Try these healthy tasty hot food ideas.
-Many are suggestions from school canteens which have been popular with students and are easy to prepare.
+Try these tasty hot food ideas in your school canteen.
+Many have been suggested by schools because they're popular with students and easy to prepare!

 - Corn on the cob: offer some toppings (e.g. sweet chilli sauce or a herby pesto).